anvk/a11yAccordion/README.md

 **speed** - speed of animation
 **hiddenLinkDescription** - description for every Show/Hide link for users who use Assistive technology (AT)
 **showSearch** - boolean option which will tell Accordion to render search options
-**showOne** - boolean option which represents if Accordion can uncollapse only 1 row to the user
+**showOne** - boolean option which represents if Accordion can uncollapse only 1 row to the user **(this flag can lead to a confusing UX when search suppose to uncollapse all accordion items with a matching string)**
 **overallSearch** - boolean option which will tell search to look not only in headers but within collapsed areas as well
 **searchActionType** - "hide" or "collapse".
 Hide option hides/shows rows based on the search results.
 Collapse option collapses/uncollapses rows
 **onAreaShow** - custom callback which will be called after making visible an Accordion's area.
 Argument is jQuery DOM element for an area to become shown